Check GFCI First – Save Money!

 Always Listen to Dad

 Just then my Dad dropped in.
-I stopped to talk to him and told him what was going on.
+I stopped talking to him and told him what was going on.
 He suggested that the deck outlets might be protected by a GFCI somewhere else in the house.
 We checked the kitchen and the bathrooms for them and when we found one, we reset it by pressing the black (test) button and then the red (reset) button.
 We also found one in the garage.
 That was the one that was connected to the deck outlets because after I reset that one, I was able to finish up my cleaning chore with the blower.

 I’m sure many homeowners have called an electrician to solve this problem.
 The next time you have a dead outlet, make sure to look for a GFCI outlet somewhere else in your house before you call.
 There’s a good chance you’ll fix the problem yourself in 10 minutes and save the price of a service call.